sendwithus/jobs/fullstack-engineer.md

 We’re looking for an experienced full stack engineer who can help design and implement new product features, scale backend systems, and grow into a technical leader on our engineering team.

 As an early employee, you’ll be joining a rapidly growing startup to design and scale a product people love.
-This is a high-impact, high-opportunity technical role.
-You’ll be working with modern technologies to build a powerful service for a growing customer base.
+This is a high-impact, high-opportunity technical role with room for individual input and creativity.
+You will be working with modern technologies to build a powerful service for a growing customer base.
 This is a front-line role that will have you interacting with customers, identifying common pain points and working with the product and engineering team to create an amazing customer experience.

 <!-- more -->